 - 1 pkg. vanilla sugar or 1 teaspoon vanilla extract

 - 2 egg yolks

-- ¾ cup + 2 tablespoons (200 g) butter, cold and cubed
+- ¾ cup + 2 tablespoons (200 g) butter cold and cubed

 - 7 oz.
-(200 g) seedless red currant or raspberry jam
+(200 g) seedless smooth red currant or raspberry jam

-- Make a well in the center of the flour, sprinkle the flour with salt and put the powdered sugar, vanilla extract or vanilla sugar and egg yolks into the center.
-Distribute the cubed butter over the flour.
+- Make a well in the center of the flour, and add the powdered sugar, vanilla extract or vanilla sugar and egg yolks into the well.

 - Roll the dough to ⅛ inch (3 mm) thickness on a well-floured work surface.
 Cut out hearts with a big (4 inch or 10 cm) cookie cutter and place them on a baking tray lined with parchment paper.
 Cut a smaller heart out of the center of half the cookies with a small (1 inch or 2.5 cm) heart cookie cutter.
 Knead the scraps together and repeat rolling and cutting out the hearts.

-- Position the baking tray in the center of the oven and bake at 350°F (170°C) for about 10 minutes, or just until the edges of the cookies start to brown.
+- Position the baking tray in the center of the oven and bake at 350°F (170°C) for about 8 minutes, or just until the edges of the cookies start to brown.
 Remove from the oven and carefully pull the parchment paper, with the cookies on it, off the tray and onto a work surface for the cookies to cool.

-- Warm the jam for 20 second intervals in the microwave until it is a slightly runny and stir it.
-Using a spoon, spread the bottoms of the hearts without holes generously with jam and top with the hearts with the cutouts.
+- Warm the jam for 20 second intervals in the microwave until it is a slightly runny and stir.
+Using a teaspoon, spread the bottoms of the hearts without holes generously with jam and top with the hearts with the cutouts.
 Dust with powdered sugar.

-~ If the dough is very hard when you take it out of the refrigerator, you may need it to let it stand at room temperature for an hour or two before you can roll it out.
+~ If the dough is very hard when you take it out of the refrigerator, you may need to let it stand at room temperature for an hour or two before you can roll it out.